jbschool/hpotter-api/README.md

 ## Config
 In config.yaml
 * dbUlr - set the URL for the SQLAlchemy engine
-* seedDb - make tables and seed with data.
+* seedDb - for strongly-typed example, automatically make tables and seed with data.
 If set to False you must create the DB schema yourself.

 ## Notes and Credit